Example Behaviour

 The script will run when the specified supported field change happens.

-You'll want to choose this option when you've added a condition to the logic and identified a trigger that will update the affected field.
+You should choose this option when you've added a condition to the logic and identified a trigger that will update the affected field.

-8. Choose Create View from the options to run the script on Create View or Issue View (or both).
-Refer to the Supported Fields/Methods, as not all field types are supported for issue view.
+8. Choose Create View from the options to run the script on from Create View, Issue View or Transition ViewRefer to the Behaviours Supported Fields and Products details, as not all field types are supported.

 9. Enter your code within the script box, as required.
-Note that you can directly open the API documentation from here.
+Note that you can open the API documentation directly from here.

-• edit any variables, like custom field names, roles, or groups, in the example code so it's relevant to your instance.
+• Edit any variables, like custom field names, roles, or groups, in the example code so it's relevant to your instance.

-• choose the right time to run your script on: load and/or change so that it runs when needed.
+• Choose the right time to run your script on load and/or change so that it runs when needed.

 10. Click Save Script once you have confirmed the parameters as getFieldById("summary").setName("Ticket Title");.